Hugh O'Donnell, 2nd Earl of Tyrconnell: Family background

-The only son of Rory, 1st Earl of Tyrconnell, and his wife Bridget FitzGerald, (Note: Sources differ on when Hugh Albert's parents married; either 1604 or around Christmas 1606.)
-Hugh O'Donnell was born around October 1606, either at Kildare Castle or in his mother's home at Maynooth.
-His paternal grandparents were Sir Hugh McManus O'Donnell, a Gaelic Irish chieftain in Ulster, and Scottish noblewoman Fiona "Iníon Dubh" MacDonald.
+The only son of Rory O'Donnell, 1st Earl of Tyrconnell, and his wife Bridget FitzGerald, Hugh O'Donnell was born around October 1606, either at Kildare Castle or in his mother's home at Maynooth.
+His paternal grandparents were Hugh McManus O'Donnell, a Gaelic Irish chieftain in Ulster, and Scottish noblewoman Fiona "Iníon Dubh" MacDonald.
 (Note: Through Iníon Dubh, he was a descendant of King of Scots Robert the Bruce via Robert II.)
 His maternal grandparents were Henry FitzGerald, 12th Earl of Kildare, an Irish peer of Hiberno-Norman descent, and English noblewoman Frances Howard.

-His paternal family were the O'Donnell clan of Tyrconnell, who claimed descent, via Conall Gulban of the Cenél Conaill, from High King Niall of the Nine Hostages.
+O'Donnell's paternal family were the O'Donnell clan of Tyrconnell, who claimed descent, via Conall Gulban of the Cenél Conaill, from High King Niall of the Nine Hostages.
 Rory's branch of the O'Donnell clan had ruled Tyrconnell since 1566.
 Rory fought against the English Crown during the Nine Years' War (1593–1603).
-He surrendered in 1603 and managed to secure favour with King James I, though he was required to renounce his Gaelic titles.
-On 27 September 1603, Rory was created Baron of Donegal and 1st Earl of Tyrconnell, with the title Baron of Donegal to his heirs apparent.
-Thus, his son Hugh O'Donnell became Baron of Donegal upon his birth.
+He surrendered in 1603 and managed to secure favour with King James VI and I, though he was required to renounce his Gaelic titles.
+On 7 October [O.S.
+27 September] 1603, Rory was created Baron of Donegal and 1st Earl of Tyrconnell, with the title Baron of Donegal to his heirs apparent.
+Thus, O'Donnell became Baron of Donegal upon his birth.

-Hugh O'Donnell was fostered by the O'Gallagher family in his youth.
+O'Donnell was fostered by the O'Gallagher family in his youth.
 Specifically, his foster-parents were his wet nurse Caecilia O'Gallagher and her husband Hugh, who were clients of the O'Donnell clan.
 The O'Gallaghers fostered O'Donnell for at least a year prior to the Flight of the Earls.